 Coffee is an integral part of life.
-Whether it’s used for perking up in the mornings, keeping motivated to get through the day, or just enjoying it for the flavors it presents, coffee is one thing that people the world over have in common.
+Whether it’s used for perking up in the mornings, keeping motivated to get through the day, or just enjoying it for the flavor profile it presents, coffee is one thing that people the world over have in common.

-Grown in Indonesia and subject to its weather patterns, three types of beans fall under the umbrella of Sumatra coffee beans.
+Grown in Sumatra, Indonesia, and subject to its weather patterns, three types of beans fall under the umbrella of Sumatra coffee beans.
 This coffee has a lot more to offer than just flavor.

 PS.
 This particular type is also called Sumatran coffee.

 Best Sumatra Coffee Brands – It’s More Than “Just A Name”…

 Sumatra coffee comes in three types: Mandheling, Lintong, and Gayo, so tastes will determine what brands are preferred.
 Lintong, a lesser known type from the District of Lintong Nihuta, is grown on a high plateau.

 Its best known for its full body (dark roast), concentrated flavor profile of herbal notes, spicy and rich aftertaste, accompanied by a chocolate flavor.

 It’s also erroneously associated with the Kopi Luwak type of Sumatra.
 However, they are unrelated, as the Kopi Luwak coffee bean undergoes a much different processing method.